 I could barely even focus on starting the business, I was so engrossed in all the news things I was learning about business itself.
 The way everything was done - from methodologies to marketing - had changed TOTALLY since I was in the corporate world sixteen years ago.

-But through this I've found my purpose.
-Shining light on products + companies doing good things in our world.
+But through this - I've found my purpose.
+Shining light on products and companies doing good things in our world.
 Bringing messages of hope and awe about how great this planet is and all the people in it.
-Helping other women see the world with the products I find and sell.
+Helping women see the world with the products I find and sell.
 And behind the scenes I'm collaborating with young women in Canada and abroad who are helping me build this.
 Their fresh perspectives on our world and positive outlook on life are what inspire me (and keep me young!)

 Its been quite the journey so far, I'm happy to say I've arrived at my final destination :)